 'I learn more and more and with each week I have new tools with which to communicate...'

-Studying towards a Bachelor of Arts in Japanese with minors in Chinese and Linguistics
+Bachelor of Arts in Japanese with a minor in Linguistics

 Having been to high school in Japan on an exchange, and trained in Kyokushin karate for 15 years, Brennan’s passion for Japanese language and culture made it an easy decision choosing university study.

 After starting at UC, Brennan also decided on Chinese and Linguistics after finding that he ‘loved language in general’ and wanted to develop more cross-cultural skills.

 ‘I love language learning because you can see the results so easily.
 I learn more and more and with each week I have new tools with which to communicate with a broader group of people,’ he says.